Branding: Strategic, Authentic, Understood, Implemented and Bought

 My company brand could benefit from a little listening, introspection and fine-tuning after 7 years of continued growth in the market.

-Our brand made one significant shift from “great copywriting” to “high-quality small business marketing services” about 3 years after start-up.
+Our brand made one significant shift from “great copywriting” to “content-focused marketing services” about 3 years after start-up.
 Now it’s time to realign our core strengths and value delivery with a consistently focused message strategy that includes provable, relevant differentiation.
 The work is underway and it’s very exciting!

 Where does a brand strategy start?